itzadamx/Back-Account/README.md

-Back Account app that helps the custormer with basic bank transaction
+Bank Account app that helps the custormer with basic bank transaction